 These states are implementing (or are seeking approval to implement) certain eligibility and enrollment restrictions as part of ACA Medicaid expansion waivers or for traditional populations.
 Provisions approved by CMS to date include: charging premiums beyond what is allowed under federal law (invalidated by court in KY); eliminating retroactive eligibility (invalidated by court in KY); making coverage effective on the date of the first premium payment (instead of the date of application) (invalidated by court in KY); disenrollment and lock-out for unpaid premiums (invalidated by court in KY); imposing a lock-out for failure to timely renew eligibility and/or lock-out for failure to timely report a change in circumstance that would affect eligibility (invalidated by court in KY); and imposing a tobacco premium surcharge.
 Provisions in pending waivers not approved by CMS to date include: eliminating hospital presumptive eligibility; requiring asset tests for poverty-related eligibility pathways; waiving MAGI requirements; requiring drug screening and testing; and imposing time limits on coverage.
 In a CMS administrator letter to Kansas on May 7, 2018, CMS rejected Kansas’ proposal to impose a lifetime limit on Medicaid benefits for eligible beneficiaries.
-Requests to limit expansion eligibility to 100% FPL with the enhanced match in Arkansas and Massachusetts were denied by CMS.
+Requests to limit expansion eligibility to 100% FPL with the enhanced match in Arkansas and Massachusetts were not approved by CMS.

 Benefit Restrictions, Copays, and Healthy Behaviors